 JD: Thank you again Nico, and John, and all of you for coming to speak and to listen.
 Please note that the next screening will be on Monday.
 Glenn Phillips will be introducing the work of Sung Huan Kim.
 We look forward to seeing you all there.

-These questions will address the relationship between truth and fiction in exposing ‘the real’, the position of ‘documentation’ in art, artists’ access to tools, the particular social and political conditions from which this work emerges, and the way this hybrid work may challenge official narratives and the history of art in the region.
-Consideration will also be given to issues of institutional collection and display.
+These questions addressed the relationship between truth and fiction in exposing ‘the real’, the position of ‘documentation’ in art, artists’ access to tools, the particular social and political conditions from which this work emerged, and the way this hybrid work may challenge official narratives and the history of art in the region.
+Consideration was also be given to issues of institutional collection and display.